awesometic/docker-h5ai/README.md

 ![all functions work](docs/docker-h5ai-functions.png)
 h5ai supports extensional functions such as showing thumnails of audio and video, caching for better speed, etc. This image activates all of those functions.

+### Supports multiple architectures

+It builds from Github Actions for supporting multiple architectures such as AMD64(x86_64) and ARM64, ARMv7, ARMv6, 386.

+So that you can use this on most computers supporting Docker.

 ## How can I use this